 While the plant can withstand multiple environments and soil conditions, it grows best in the full sun and moist soil.
 It is primarily used for decorative purposes, though, in some instances, it may be used in crafting furniture.

 7. New Mexico Locust

-The New Mexico Locust may either develop into a tree or a dense shrub depending on the soil and the sunlight.
-Ideally, it grows up to 10 feet with stunning, large branches and dense batches of flowers.
+The New Mexico locust may either develop into a tree or a dense shrub depending on the soil and sunlight.
+Ideally, it grows up to 10 feet tall with stunning, large branches and dense batches of flowers.

 8. Purple Robe Black Locust